carloscorti/webportfolio/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-DEPLOYMENT (follow the order below)
+PRODUCTION (follow the order below)
 1- npm run build-webpack / yarn build-webpack
 Builds the app for production to the ./public/build folder.
 The build is minified and the filenames include the hashes.